0xtekgrinder/autoswap/Readme.md

 ### Redux integration

 A very simple redux implementation is created under `slices`, `state` and `store`.
+This allows for app-wide data persistence.
 The provided code should be enough to get you going with your own data storage needs.

 PRs welcome.